veebch/boostbox/README.md

 # Parts
 - Raspberry Pi CM5 [like on the dbi-pi](https://github.com/veebch/dbi-pi) or any single board computer running linux with HDMI out should work
 - Hanimex E300 super 8 viewer
-- AC to 5V DC power supply (to attach to power switch on Hanimex)
+- AC to 5V DC power supply (to attach to power switch on Hanimex) or a 5V PD trigger if you'd rather power using USBc
 - 7inch 4:3 LED screen (like [this CLAA070MA0ACW](https://www.aliexpress.com/item/1005004454598585.html)) (Dimensions 154 × 119,2 × 5,4)
 - Step-up convertor to convert 5V to the 9V DC needed by the screen (we used an adjustable MT3608 DC-DC convertor)
 - Optional, a speaker that can fit in the recess that used to hold the bulb (alternatively, you can connect to an external speaker using bluetooth)